retooth2/xenharmlib/doc/quickstart.rst

     EDOPitch(8, 24-EDO)
     EDOPitch(10, 24-EDO)

-As an alternative for addition and substraction you can also use the :meth:`~xenharmlib.core.pitch.Pitch.transpose` method for transposition, which expects a positive or negative integer.
+As an alternative for addition and sustraction you can also use the :meth:`~xenharmlib.core.pitch.Pitch.transpose` method for transposition, which expects a positive or negative integer.
 The following snippets defines a function that transposes the pitch n octaves up regardless of